 Mixed Oxide (MOX) Fuel

-- Mixed oxide (MOX) fuel provides about 2% of the new nuclear fuel used today.
+- Mixed oxide (MOX) fuel provides almost 5% of the new nuclear fuel used today.

 - MOX fuel is manufactured from plutonium recovered from used reactor fuel.